javiabellan/machine-learning/reference/readme.md

 ## Supervised learning

 It is **function approximation**.
-So it's about figuring out the common rule (a function) that applies to our **labeled data**, in order to predict new unlabeled data in the future.
+So it's about figuring out the common rule (a function) that applies to **labeled data**, in order to predict new unlabeled data in the future.

 > #### Steps:
 > 1. Collect labeled data